spacetelescope/jwst_magic/docs/magic_user_guide/vii_write_sof.md

    6. **Position Angle** – of the observatory at the guide star at the time of the visit

-   7. **V2 Boresight offset** – that will be applied before the observation this file is for
+   7. **Boresight offset** – that will be applied before the observation this file is for

-   8. **V3 boresight offset** – that will be applied before the observation this file is for
+      - Either in **X,Y** pixels with the NIRCam detector specified, or in **V2,V3**

-   9. **Uncertainty factor** – the degree of uncertainty in the count rate of each segment.
+   8. **Uncertainty factor** – the degree of uncertainty in the count rate of each segment.
 This will be auto-populated from the threshold entered in the main GUI, but can be changed here based on DHAS testing results.

    Note: If you used the APT query functionality in [Section III](iii_determining_and_loading_the_input_image.md), the Program ID, Observation Number, Visit Number, and RA and DEC of the guide star should be pre-populated.